xToken/CompMod/webpages/alien_overview.md

 		 - Decreased web health from 80 to 40

 ### Lerk:
+	- Health increased from 150 to 200
+	- Base armor decreased from 45 to 20
-	- flying speed increased to 13.25 from 13
+	- Maximum carapace armor increased from 60 to 80
 	- Cost decreased from 21 to 15 pRes
+	- Flying speed increased to 13.25 from 13
 	- Upgrade cost lowered from 3 to 2 pRes
-	- Health increased from 150 to 200
-	- Base armor decreased from 45 to 30
-	- Maximum carapace armor increased from 60 to 90
 	- Gestate time lowered from 15 to 10 seconds
 	- Model rotation slightly restricted
 	- Bite: